Wichita woman talks about difficulty of traveling abroad due to COVID-19

 After landing in Sierra Leone on Nov.
 21, Korte says she was missing luggage and needed more tests done, “I had to get two rapid COVID tests in the Freetown Airport.
 For people who haven’t traveled to the developing world, you’re always going to run into logistical problems.
 So, that one group of people from one plane tested took five hours.”

-Korte says she spent more than a thousand dollars in rebooking and COVID-19 testing expenses, not to mention 100 hours stuck waiting in airports.
-She says she has no urge to travel outside the U.S. anytime soon.
+Korte says she spent more than $1,000 in rebooking and COVID-19 testing expenses, not to mention 100 hours stuck waiting in airports.
+As a result, she says she has no urge to travel outside the U.S. anytime soon.